red8alx/requirement-analysis/README.md

 * Cassandra shall handle large volumes of historical data.
 * The notification system shall use Kafka consumers.
 * The BigData analysis service shall use Apache Streaming.

+## Use Case Diagrams.
+### What are Use Case Diagrams?
+A **Use Case Diagram** is a type of Unified Modeling Language (UML) diagram that visually represents the functionality of a system from an external point of view.
+It shows what the system does by illustrating the interactions between users (or other external systems, called "actors") and the system's functions (called "use cases").
+It's a high-level, abstract view, focusing on the goals that users achieve with the system rather than the internal details of how the system performs those goals.

+**Key Components of a Use Case Diagram:**

+1. Actor: Represented by a stick figure, an actor is a role played by a user or another system that interacts with the system being modeled.
+An actor is outside the system.

+* Example: Customer, Administrator, Payment Gateway.

+2. Use Case: Represented by an oval, a use case describes a specific goal-oriented functionality that the system provides to an actor.
+Each use case represents a distinct piece of user-observable functionality.

+* Example: Place Order, Log In, Manage Inventory.

+3. System Boundary: Represented by a rectangle, this box encloses all the use cases, distinguishing them from the actors.
+It defines the scope of the system being modeled.
+Actors are placed outside this boundary.

+4. Relationships: Lines connecting actors to use cases or connecting use cases to each other.
+* Association (Actor-Use Case): A simple line connecting an actor to a use case, indicating that the actor participates in or initiates that use case.

+* Include (<<include>>): Used when a particular piece of functionality (one use case) is an integral part of another use case.
+The included use case is always executed.

+    * Example: "Place Order" <<includes>> "Process Payment".

+* Extend (<<extend>>): Used when a use case adds optional or conditional functionality to another use case.
+The extending use case is executed only under specific conditions.

+    * Example: "Process Order" <<extends>> "Handle Fraudulent Payment."

+* Generalization (Inheritance): Less common, but can show that one actor or use case is a specialized version of another.

+### Benefits of Using Use Case Diagrams
+Use Case Diagrams offer several significant benefits throughout the SDLC:

+1. **Clarity and Simplicity:**

+* Easy to Understand: They are intuitive and non-technical, making them easily understandable by both technical and non-technical stakeholders (e.g., business users, customers, developers, testers).

+* High-Level Overview: They quickly provide a clear, high-level picture of what the system does without getting bogged down in implementation details.

+2. **Effective Communication:**

+* Common Language: They establish a shared vocabulary between business users and technical teams, bridging the communication gap.

+* Stakeholder Engagement: Their simplicity encourages active participation and feedback from clients and business users, as they can easily see and validate the system's proposed functionality.

+3. **Scope Definition and Management:**

+* Boundary Definition: The system boundary clearly delineates what is part of the system and what is external, helping to define the project scope.

+* Prevents Scope Creep: By explicitly defining functionalities at the outset, they help manage expectations and reduce the likelihood of uncontrolled feature additions.

+4. **Foundation for Requirements and Design:**

+* Elicitation Aid: They can be used during requirements elicitation to identify primary functions and user goals.

+* Basis for Detailed Requirements: Each use case can later be elaborated into a detailed use case description (main flow, alternative flows, preconditions, postconditions), or broken down into multiple user stories, providing granular requirements for development.

+* Input for Design: They help architects and designers understand the overall system behavior, informing the high-level system architecture and module design.

+5. **Test Case Generation:**

+* Verifiability: Each use case represents a testable scenario.
+Testers can use the use case diagrams and their detailed descriptions as a direct basis for creating test plans and test cases, ensuring that all identified functionalities are thoroughly tested.

+6. **User-Centric Perspective:**

+* By focusing on actors and their goals, use case diagrams ensure that the system is designed from the perspective of its users, leading to a more user-friendly and valuable product.